My Process

 Interactive Prototype

-Giving people something to play with as soon as possible is one of my primary objectives as a designer.
+Giving users something to play with as soon as possible is one of my primary objectives.
 Assumptions can be crushed or validated, and this step is critical for rapid iterations that lead to a timely product launch.

 Usability Testing

-Usability testing with users, stakeholders, and team provides the best opportunity to identify problems, uncovering opportunities and learning about target user's behavior and preferences.
+Usability testing with users, stakeholders, and team provides the best opportunity to identify problems, uncovering opportunities and learning about user behavior and preferences.

-During this step, we continue to calibrate our approach to align with how users are actually interacting with our product.
+During this step, we continue to calibrate our approach to align with how users are actually interacting with our product, instead of how they thought they would.

 Design